aurelia/documentation/English/get-started.md

 ## Setting up the Project Structure and Build

 With the tooling installed, we can now turn our attention to setting up a basic structure for your app.
-Begin by creating a folder for your project.
-Let's call it _navigation-app_.
-Inside this folder we'll create a subdirectory named _src_.
-This will hold the raw source code for your application.
-Let's also create a subdirectory called _styles_.
-You'll want to [download the default css styles](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/styles/styles.css) for this sample and drop them into that folder.

-Because we want to leverage Gulp for build automation, we'll want to create a configuration file for that and install the build-related packages.
-We've put together a really nice starter build file for you, so you should [download that from here](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/gulpfile.js) and drop it inside _navigation-app_.
-You should also [download our default package manifest](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/package.json).
-This contains the list of modules we want to install.
-If you've used npm or Gulp before, this should be familar to you.
+Begin by [downloading the navigation skeleton](https://github.com/aurelia/skeleton-navigation/releases).
+Unzip it and rename the folder to _navigation-app_.
+Inside this folder you will find everything you need including a basic build, package configuration, styles and more.
+Because we want to teach you how to build your own app, please delete the contents of the _src_ folder as well as the _index.html_ file.
+We'll learn about how to create these in a minute.

-With these files in place, let's run some commands.
+With all this in place, let's run some commands.

 1. Open a console and change your directory to _navigation-app_.